aerotron1/ISDB/README.md

 1. What have you done so far

+- Upload data .csv files using mongoimport in the correct connection string.
-- Work on user model..
+- Look into user entity, fix the error on user model..

 2. What are you going to work on next

--
+- Look into the rest of the entities.
+- Add content to the ejs files and remove jade.

 3. What blockers you have (if any)